asciamanna/asciamanna.github.io/_drafts/how-can-the-bolden-rule-help-improve-software-development-teams.md

 * Improve the speed and frequency of feedback loops (automated tests for example)
 * Work in smaller batches

 So much of what makes software teams great works against a century of [Taylorism](https://en.wikipedia.org/wiki/Scientific_management) and people's instincts.
 If you can change the frame to get an organization to stop trying the same old techniques, that is a worthy tool to wield.
-Jerry Weinberg taught me that _the Bolden Rule_ could be one such tool.
+Jerry Weinberg describes _the Bolden Rule_ as one such tool.